jmptrader/encore-cmd/README.md

 Short answer: user experience.
 Long answer: user experience plus standardization of shell scripting in the form of cmdfile (just like Dockerfile).

-If you go the route of abstraction (like popular CM tools today), you are forever chasing a moving target (AWS API, differences between DEB and RPM, APIs among RDBMS, NoSQL and a myriad host of software).
+If you go the route of abstraction, you are forever chasing a moving target (APIs of public cloud providers, differences between DEB and RPM, APIs among RDBMS, NoSQL and a myriad host of software).

 encore-cmd does not aim to replace your favorite shell.
 Rather, it adds error handling line by line from your cmdfile so it would abort at the first occurrence of an error.